Here are all the ways people are disappearing from government websites

 Loading...

-"This administration has hung a sign outside the armed forces saying if you're not a white male, you are no longer welcome," said Sue Fulton, senior advisor to advocacy group SPARTA Pride and formerly an assistant secretary at the Department of Veterans' Affairs.
+"This administration has hung a sign outside the armed forces saying if you're not a white male, you are no longer welcome," said Sue Fulton, senior adviser to advocacy group SPARTA Pride and formerly an assistant secretary at the Department of Veterans Affairs.

 "And that's a tragedy because it's going to make our military weaker," says Fulton.
 "It's not just about getting rid of trans people and gay people and women and black folks.
 It's about getting rid of leaders.
 It's about disrupting units, taking people out of those units who are fully trained and fully qualified and replacing them with who?
 People who pass Trump's ideological test?"